-If a customer approached your sales team with an accurate description of their needs, budget and a timeframe within which they’re ready to commit to your solution, they’ve already given you a lot of information about their particular case.
+If a customer approached your sales team with an accurate description of their needs, budget, and a timeframe within which they’re ready to commit to your solution, they’ve already given you a lot of information about their particular case.

-Even though this has been addressed earlier in the sales process, it’s important to remind the lead of the benefits in order to successfully close a deal.
+Even though this has been addressed earlier in the sales process, it’s important to remind your leads of the benefits to successfully close a deal.

 This is where you can also provide social proof, such as customer testimonials to solidify the lead’s decision.

-Again, the proposal stage of the sales pipeline should come as a natural close to previous communication.
-It should reflect everything previously discussed, as well as clear definition of how your product addresses your lead’s challenges.
+Again, the proposal stage of the sales pipeline should come as a natural close to the previous communication.
+It should reflect everything previously discussed, as well as a clear definition of how your product addresses your lead’s challenges.

 Salesflare’s default Stage 5 is “Deal won” or “Deal lost.”

 In reality, your sales process is more likely to reflect that of Pipedrive’s default setup: